BlockScience/koi-mcp/README.md

 └── tests/                   # Test suite
 ```

-## Limitations and Future Work

-- **Implementation Status**: This is a proof-of-concept implementation and may not be suitable for production use
-- **Security**: No authentication mechanisms are currently implemented
-- **Tool Invocation**: The current implementation returns static trait values instead of real function calls
-- **Planned Improvements**:
-  - Authentication and authorization for MCP endpoints
-  - More sophisticated trait invocation with actual function execution
-  - Support for binary data in trait values and results
-  - Bi-directional synchronization of trait updates between agents

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.